A Beginner's Map of Online Personality Frameworks

 Zodiac and astrology

-A few frameworks you will see less often
+A few frameworks you'll see less often

 How to pick one to learn first